 You might now wonder what to do with those keywords.
-In fact, this is where your visual brand takes shapes.
+In fact, this is where your visual brand takes shape.

 Your Brand Colours

-Do a quick search on colours (or colour palette) matching your first keyword.
+Do a quick search on colours (or colour palettes) matching your first keyword.
 For example:

 Search for: “colour (palette) representing (your keyword here)”

 Let’s say my first keyword is ‘Zest’.
 In the image search results, you’ll see a bunch of colours show up.
 It’s very likely that you’ll see a bunch of yellows.

 Go through this process for all other keywords.
 What you’ll end up with is a somewhat disparate collection of colours.
 At the same time, you’ll see several pre-made colour palettes done by designers.

 Have a look at them.
 Do they match your brand emotion keywords?
 Check-in with yourself to see if the ‘right feel’ is conveyed when you look at those colours.
 If yes, those are now your brand colours.

 All visuals for your brand